COP28: US-UAE climate-friendly farming effort grows to $17 bln | Headlines

 The 27 new projects announced at COP28 range in size from $500 million to $150,000.
 In one of the largest projects, companies including Bunge and Alphabet's Google are working with the Nature Conservancy and the Brazilian state of Para to expand regenerative agriculture, which generally refers to practices like reduced tillage of cropland and lower pesticide use.

 For the first time, agriculture is a major focus at this year's climate summit, with a full day on Dec.
 10 dedicated to food and farming topics.
-"We are witnessing tremendous progress in transforming the global food and agricultural systems at COP28," said UAE Minister for Climate and the Environment Mariam Almheiri in a statement.
+"We understand that we need to speed up innovations ... to be able to transform agriculture food systems to more sustainable systems," UAE Minister for Climate and the Environment Mariam Almheiri told Reuters.

 Advocacy groups want the nations and companies in attendance to pledge to tackle agricultural methane emissions in particular, most of which is from livestock production.